Musée du Vin: Overview

 The museum testifies to the richness and diversity of the French craft of winemaking, through an exposure to tools and objects used to work the grapevine and the wine.
-The collection is shown in an old setting from the Middle Ages and arranged later in storerooms by the Tiny Brothers of the Convent of Passy.
+The collection is shown in an old setting from the Middle Ages and arranged later in storerooms by the Order of the Minims of the Convent of Passy.

 History

 Formerly, the hill where the winding galleries of the Wine Museum are located was covered by the vast oak forest.
 Around the 6th century, Nigeon village was growing on the heights of Chaillot, with its crops, vineyards and quarries.

 In 1493, monks settled here.
 The area of their community extended to the present-day Water Street (Rue des Eaux).
 The building of the Abbaye de Passy began.
-The monks cultivated a few acres of vineyards in a closed street, which exist till today.
+The monks cultivated a few acres of vineyards in a closed street, which exist to this day.
 In the hill, they discovered ancient quarries where they created the cellars of the Abbey.

 From the 17th century, Rue des Eaux is open water and allows visitors to access the Museum.
 The name of the street refers to the mineral springs found there and was in great vogue until 1785.
 Today, visitors can peer at it through a well shaft.
 The French Revolution of 1789 removed the religious orders in 1790 and terminated the life of the Abbey, which was gradually destroyed.
 Rediscovered a few years ago, the Wine Museum opened to the public in 1984.

+The Paris Wine Museum is twinned with the Valais Vine and Wine Museum in Switzerland.
+The ceremony formalizing this pairing took place in March 2010 at the Paris Wine Museum.

 Description

 The wine museum is located in old quarries of the Middle Ages, which were used as cellars in the 15th century.
 The brothers of the convent of the Minims (Passy) then produced wine very popular with King Louis XIII, from the wine harvest of the hillsides of the Seine.
 The Rue des Eaux, current location of the museum, takes its name from the discovery in the 17th century of hot springs that have been exploited for 200 years.
-The wine museum is owned by the Conseil des Echansons de France since 1984, a wine brotherhood gathering Amateur Wine purists in France and abroad, and which aims through the museum to "defend and promote the best wines of appellation of french origin" ("appelation d'origine controlée").
+The wine museum is owned by the Conseil des Echansons de France since 1984, a wine brotherhood gathering Amateur Wine purists in France and abroad, and which aims through the museum to "defend and promote the best wines of appellation of french origin" ("appellation d'origine contrôlée").